People cross a river in Bangladesh via a narrow footbridge and by boat.

 Core area “Climate and energy, just transition” Using energy more efficiently and expanding renewable energies Internal link

-Frequent power cuts and the country’s over-stretched and out-dated infrastructure are putting a brake on its economic development.
+Economic development in Bangladesh is being hampered by frequent power cuts, growing energy demand due to rapid population growth and the country’s over-stretched and out-dated infrastructure.
 At the same time, however, Bangladesh has made a commitment under the Paris Agreement to curb its carbon emissions.
 Germany is supporting Bangladesh in its efforts to reform the energy sector and expand the use of renewable energies.
+The planned conclusion of a Climate and Development Partnership in 2025 is another measure which will contribute towards the realisation of that objective.

 Radisson Garments Ltd. textile factory in Dhaka, Bangladesh.
 Here textiles are produced according to the Green Button standards.